 Privacy Shield Policy

-The practices set forth in this Policy apply to the processing of Personal Data of European Data Subjects that Stroz Friedberg receives from within the EU, and where noted, the processing of Personal Data of Swiss Data Subjects that Stroz Friedberg receives from within Switzerland.
+The practices set forth in this Policy apply to the processing of Personal Data of European or Swiss Data Subjects that Stroz Friedberg receives from within the EU or Switzerland, respectively.
 The practices set forth in this Policy do not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
-(The use of pseudonyms involves the replacement of names or other identifiers with substitutes so that identification of individual persons is not possible.)
+(The use of pseudonyms involves the replacement of names or other identifiers with substitutes so that identification of individual persons is not possible.

 II.
 Responsibilities and Management

 All Stroz Friedberg employees who handle Personal Data of European and Swiss Data Subjects received from within the EU or Switzerland are required to comply with this Policy.
 Stroz Friedberg personnel will receive training, as applicable, to effectively implement this Policy.

 Stroz Friedberg has designated the Office of General Counsel to oversee its compliance with this Policy, and also with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks more broadly.
 In furtherance of that responsibility, the Office of General Counsel will review and approve any material changes to this Policy as necessary or appropriate.
 Any questions, concerns, or comments regarding this Policy may also be directed to firstname.lastname@example.org.